hgupta/AsyncSES/README.md

 ### Know issues:

-* AmazonSES has some sending limits: the sending quota and maximum send rate (see http://aws.amazon.com/ses/#details).
+* AmazonSES has some [sending limits](http://aws.amazon.com/ses/#details): the sending quota and maximum send rate.
 At this moment this library doesn't care about it, presumes that you have large limits and a good reputation :)